 She received a Chevening Scholarship to study a master degree in Peace, conflict and development from the university of Bradford (UK).
 She has over 11 years of work experience in Humanitarian and development field, she worked as a projects manager in Prodigy Systems one of the local companies in Yemen and during her work she lead Monitoring and Evaluation projects with several partners such as WFP, World Bank, UNICEF and USAID.
 During her work, she managed more than 120 temporary contracted employees to do the research and field study all over Yemen.
 Wajd is a co-founding and board of trustee member in the Hemmat Shabab Foundation one of the most successful civil society in Yemen that has media attention across the Middle East and North Africa (MENA) region.

-Economic, Cultural and Environmental Specialist, based in New York, US.
+Economic, Cultural and Environmental Specialist, based in London,UK.

-Rasha Obaid (@Rasha7Rasha) is a sculptor and a visiting fellow at the London School of Economics Centre for Women, Peace, and Security.
+Rasha Obaid (@Rasha7Rasha) is an artist and a visiting fellow at the London School of Economics Centre for Women, Peace, and Security.
 She has worked with the Peace Track Initiative since 2017.
-Rasha received a Chevening Scholarship to read for a master’s degree in post-war recovery at the University of York, UK, and an Illy Foundation fellowship to read for a second master’s in Economics and Coffee Sciences from the Università di Udine in Italy.
-She has worked with the Yemeni Ministry of Human Rights, the Yemeni Women’s National Committee, Amnesty international, and as a coffee trader for a leading trading house and social enterprise in the UK.
-Her research and advocacy is focused on combating gender based violence and empowering women in rural and agricultural communities through education and market access.
+Rasha is a Non-Executive Director at Well Grounded Jobs in London.
+Rasha received the Chevening Scholarship and completed a Master’s Degree in post-war recovery at the University of York, UK.
+She also received the Illy Foundation fellowship and a second Master’s degree in Economics and Coffee Sciences from the Università di Udine in Italy.
+Obaid has worked with the Yemeni Ministry of Human Rights, the Yemeni Women’s National Committee, Amnesty International, and as a coffee trader for a leading trading house and social enterprise in the UK.
+Her research and advocacy are focused on combating gender-based violence and empowering women.

 Media and Advocacy Officer, based in Paris, France.